microsoft/FluidFramework/server/routerlicious/packages/routerlicious/README.md

 ## Exported Modules & Services

 All services are included in the package's `dist/` folder.
 These packaged services can be used in conjunction with customized or additional helper services.
 Alternatively, pick-and-choose which services to host if some are unnecessary for your use-case.

-Riddler and Alfred also have classes and functions exported to make it easier to mix-and-match implementation details within customized versions of each.